mkody/Grabulous/README.md

 8. Paste your User ID under `#permissions` in place of the long string of 0s.
 9. If there is a different folder or file path where you want images to download (such as a local Google Drive folder) then change the value of root under `#init` like so:
 ```
-root: C:\path\to\download\location
+root: /path/to/download/location
 ```

 ### Part 4: Running the bot
-10. Open `!start_grab.bat`
+10. Run the bot with `python grabulous.py`
 11. In Discord, type one of the commands below to begin downloading images:
 ```
 -grab                               downloads images from the channel which the command was posted in
 -grab #channel                      downloads images from the tagged channel
 -grab #channel1 #channel2 ...       downloads images from all tagged channels
 ```

-### Part 5: Support this bot on Patreon!
+### Part 5: Support this bot on (the original) Patreon!

-If you appreciate what this bot does, consider pledging to my [Patreon](https://www.patreon.com/complexor)!
+If you appreciate what this bot does, consider pledging to the __upstream__ [Patreon](https://www.patreon.com/complexor)!
 Every bit makes a difference.